lldap/lldap/example_configs/zulip.md

 Their ldap-documentation is here: [zulip.readthedocs.io](https://zulip.readthedocs.io/en/stable/production/authentication-methods.html#ldap-including-active-directory)

 Zulip has two installation methods, either by running the recommended installer or by docker/podman compose.
-The way how the service is configured differs depending the installation method, so keep in mind you will only need one of the following examples.
+The way how the service is configured differs depending on the installation method, so keep in mind you will only need one of the following examples.

 > Important info
 > The available/configured userdata will be automatically imported at the first login.
-> If you want to import that data before the user logs in for the first time or
+> If you want to import it before the user logs in for the first time or
 > if you want to keep the data in sync with LLDAP you need to trigger the import by hand (or via cronjob).
 > `/home/zulip/deployments/current/manage.py sync_ldap_user_data`